 The position of epiphytes at the interface between the atmosphere and the forest floor means that epiphytes are likely to receive the brunt of the predicted increases in nutrient deposition from anthropogenic sources.
 How the epiphyte layer responds to these inputs may have significant effects on canopy processes, biodiversity, and community structure as well as forest floor nutrient processes.
 For this reason, I wrote a grant proposal for and received funding from the National Science Foundation, to develop a mechanistic understanding of the effects of direct nutrient addition to canopy plants on canopy ecosystem processes, diversity, and ecosystem structure.
 The approach for the above objectives is an experiment with three nutrient addition treatments and one control: nitrogen addition, phosphorus + cation addition, nitrogen + phosphorus + cation addition.

 In the Debre Tabor region of Ethiopia, the remaining ‘intact’ forests are those surrounding churches (Figures 3 & 4).
-Approximately 35,000 of these patches currently exist as islands in a sea of degraded land, providing sanctuary to many endangered plant and invertebrate taxa of Ethiopia (Bongers et al. 2006).
+These patches currently exist as islands in a sea of degraded land, providing sanctuary to many endangered plant and invertebrate taxa of Ethiopia (Bongers et al. 2006).
 These forests are valuable to local people because they provide essential ecosystem services such as fresh water, shade, honey, pollinators and spiritual value.

 Liming as a Mitigation Strategy in Northeastern US Forests